DennisSmuda/dennissmuda-website/content/bevy-run-get-started.md

 - `main_menu/mod.rs`
 - `game_over/mod.rs`

 Each of these are what's called a <span class="keyword">Plugin</span> in Bevy.
 You can use plugins to organize your code.
-We are going to make every AppState a Plugin, but you are free to get creative of course.
-Depending on your game you might even need a seperate `DamagePlugin` that can run multiple `DamageSystems` in order to combine lots of different status effects and buffs with a "singular blow".
+We are going to make <em>every</em> AppState a Plugin, but you are free to get creative of course.

+Depending on your game you might even need a seperate `DamagePlugin` that can run multiple `DamageSystems` in order to combine lots of different status effects and buffs with a singular blow.

 Let's start with the `MainMenuPlugin`